joaosnet/Projeto4Fakepinterest/README.md

-## 📫 Contribuindo para InclusiveWay
+## 📫 Contributing to FakePinterest

-Se você deseja contribuir para o desenvolvimento do aplicativo, siga os passos abaixo:
+If you want to contribute to the development of the application, follow the steps below:

-1. Faça um fork do repositório
+1. Fork the repository
-2. Clone o fork para o seu ambiente local
+2. Clone the fork to your local environment
-3. Crie uma branch para suas alterações (`git checkout -b nome-da-sua-branch`)
+3. Create a branch for your changes (`git checkout -b your-branch-name`)
-4. Faça commit das suas alterações (`git commit -m 'Descrição das alterações'`)
+4. Commit your changes (`git commit -m 'Description of the changes'`)
-5. Faça push para a branch (`git push origin nome-da-sua-branch`)
+5. Push to the branch (`git push origin your-branch-name`)
-6. Abra um pull request no repositório original
+6. Open a pull request in the original repository